Skills Over Degrees: The New Standard in Corporate Hiring

 3. Build a Portfolio or Case Study Collection

-• Project summaries you’ve worked on
+• Summarize project summaries you’ve worked on.

 4. Prepare for Real-World Interview Questions